cysouw/diathesis/text/c03_summaryDia.md

 ## Locative diatheses ~~[Ø › PBJ]~~

+A ~~locative diathesis~~ is a diathesis in which an obligatory locational phrase is added to the clause.
+For details on the definition see [@sec:intro-locative-delocative].
+Note that there is no di­rect grammatical connection between a locative *diathesis* and a locative *case*.
+Both terms simply use the same modifier because both are somehow related to the marking of location.

 ### *Bewegungsart* {#sec:summary-bewegunsart}

 The ~~Bewegungsart~~ diathesis (full discussion in [@sec:prepositions-manner-of-movement] and subsequent sections) is a diathesis that is specifically attested with verbs of movement like *tanzen* 'to dance' [@next].
-Movement verbs allow for both a *haben* and a *sein* perfect, but there is a crucial difference between these two options.
-With *sein* in the perfect there is an additional directional prepositional necessary [@next b,c].
-Semantically, this construction expresses a movement, in which the main lexical verb designates the kind of movement.
+In some contexts, movement verbs take an obligatory locational phrase.
+This obligatory location coincides with the choice of auxiliary in the perfect, i.e. *haben* or *sein*.
+There is a crucial difference between these two options in that with *sein* in the perfect there is an additional directional phrase necessary [@next c,d].
+Semantically, this construction expresses primarily a movement, here *durch den Garten* 'through the garden', in which the main lexical verb *tanzen* 'to dance' designates what kind of movement is performed.
+In a sense, the main lexical verb functions more like an adverbial designation in such constructions, i.e. *sich tanzend bewegen* 'to move in a dancing manner'.

 ::: ex
 a.
-Ich habe (in dem Garten) getanzt.
+Ich habe im Garten getanzt.
 b.
+Ich habe getanzt.
-Ich bin durch den Garten getanzt.
+c.
+Ich bin durch den Garten getanzt. \
+   (= Ich habe mich tanzend durch den Garten bewegt.)
-c. ^* Ich bin getanzt.
+d. ^* Ich bin getanzt.
 :::

 ### *Verursachte Bewegung* {#sec:summary-verursachte-bewegung}

 The ~~Verursachte Bewegung~~ diathesis is attested in two variants.
-With intransitive verbs (full discussion in [@sec:prepositions-intransitive-location-as-result] and subsequent sections) like *schwitzen* 'to sweat' [@next a] this diathesis adds both an accusative and an obligatory movement phrase.
-Semantically, this diathesis expresses that the verb causes the movement of the new object role.
-With transitive verbs (full discussion in [@sec:prepositions-transitive-location-as-result]) like *befehlen* 'to command' the effect is similar [@next b].
-With a movement prepositional phrase the semantic effect is that the verb causes the object to move.
+With intransitive verbs (full discussion in [@sec:prepositions-intransitive-location-as-result] and subsequent sections) like *schwitzen* 'to sweat' [@next a] this diathesis adds both an accusative and an obligatory location.
+Semantically, this diathesis expresses that the verb causes the movement of the new accusative object role to be in the location.
+With transitive verbs (full discussion in [@sec:prepositions-transitive-location-as-result]) like *befehlen* 'to command' the effect is similar, though there is no new accusative added.
+With an added location the semantic effect is that the verb causes the accusative object to move to the location [@next b].

 ::: ex
 a.
 Ich schwitze. \